Today I am sharing my simple living minimalist New Year resolutions / New Year goals with you.

 Here are my Minimalist New Year’s Resolutions:

 No, Spend Month in the New Year

-This challenge is really simple!
-Try not to buy anything new in the month of January.
-Really this can apply to any month of the year.
+This challenge is straightforward!
+Try not to buy anything new in January.
+This can apply to any month of the year.

 I feel this should be an easy challenge since we are coming out of Christmas and most of us have a lot of new things from the holidays.
 I am still going to buy groceries and necessities we have to eat, but nothing else.

 It will be interesting to see how much money we can save.
 After January is over I will see if we can continue throughout the year and only buy things we really need.

 Before every purchase, I like to ask myself a few questions.
 Where will I put this item?
 How often will I use this?
-Do I really need it?
+Do I need it?
 Is this a quality item that will last?

 If I can answer all of these questions then I will write the item I am thinking of buying on a list and wait a month.

 If I am still thinking of the item after a month then I will usually make the purchase, but 9 times out of 10 I forget about the item until I see the list.

 When I forget about the items then I don’t buy them.
 Sometimes waiting makes you realize you didn’t need it after all.

 Make Our Home Less Toxic

 Turns out we have a lot of toxic things in our homes.
 Who knew?
 I watched the documentary Stink and became horrified at the number of chemicals that are added to so many products we use and consume.

-Both of these documentaries really showcased what is happening in our homes and in our environment.
+Both of these documentaries showcased what is happening in our homes and our environment.
 I am not trying to be perfect by any means, but I would love it if my children could grow up in a non-toxic world.